-- 7.4.1 Prior to consideration of any applications for high density multiple family residential development, the Town may require submission of studies related to planning, shadow impact, wind impact, view impact, transportation and servicing feasibility and other appropriate studies as requested by the Town planning, transportation and servicing feasibility studies may be required by the Town.
-The required studies will show that the proposed development is compatible with surrounding land uses and would not place a burden on the existing road system, or exceed the capacity of water and sewer services without appropriate remedial measures being undertaken by the applicant. - 7.4.2 All applications for new high density dwelling development will be subject to the Site Plan Control provisions of Section 41 of the Planning Act, RSO 1990, as amended or other relevant land use and design review processes enacted by Council (e.g. Community Planning Permit System). - 7.4.3 In addition to the studies required in Section 7.4.1, all applications for high density dwelling development will be considered on the basis of conformity with relevant land use policies established by this Plan, and on the degree of conformity with the following policies: - a) Close proximity to Arterial or Collector Roads; - b) Preference will be given to high density dwelling development in locations in proximity to natural amenities such as watercourses or major open space; or in proximity to central commercial areas; public transit facilities where they are available; and at the intersection of Arterial Roads or Arterial and Collector Roads; - c) The site area should be sufficient to provide for adequate separation distances from adjacent lower density residential development and to accommodate adequate recreation amenities, private amenity areas and off-street parking on site where required on-site recreation amenities and off-site parking can be provided; - d) The proposed development shall have regard for surrounding developments, especially low-density residential developments in terms of height, massing, exterior building materials and colours Exterior building materials should be compatible with surrounding development if in proximity to low density residential areas, wherever feasible and practical;
+7.4.1 Prior to consideration of any applications for high density residential development, the Town may require submission of studies related to planning, shadow impact, wind impact, view impact, transportation and servicing feasibility and other appropriate studies as requested by the Town.
+The required studies will show that the proposed development is compatible with surrounding land uses and would not place a burden on the existing road system, or exceed the capacity of water and sewer services without appropriate remedial measures being undertaken by the applicant.

+- 7.4.2 All applications for new high density dwelling development will be subject to the Site Plan Control provisions of Section 41 of the Planning Act, RSO 1990, as amended or other relevant land use and design review processes enacted by Council (e.g. Community Planning Permit System). - 7.4.3 In addition to the studies required in Section 7.4.1, all applications for high density dwelling development will be considered on the basis of conformity with relevant land use policies established by this Plan, and on the degree of conformity with the following policies: - a) Close proximity to Arterial or Collector Roads; - Preference will be given to high density dwelling development in locations in proximity to natural amenities such as watercourses or major open space; or in proximity to central commercial areas; and at the intersection of Arterial Roads or Arterial and Collector Roads; - c) The site area should be sufficient to provide for adequate separation distances from adjacent lower density residential development and to accommodate adequate recreation amenities, private amenity areas and off-street parking on site; - d) The proposed development shall have regard for surrounding developments, especially low-density residential developments in terms of height, massing, exterior building materials and colours; - e) Building height should not be in excess of that which might create a hazard by virtue of the inability of the Town to provide adequate fire protection in keeping with accepted practice.
+The Town's Fire Chief and Lambton County EMS will review proposed developments and provide comments on any safety concerns; - f) Building height should not generate adverse shadow and wind impacts on public sidewalks, major open spaces, institutional uses and private outdoor amenity areas nor negatively affect significant views and vistas as identified by the Town; - g) Appropriate transition to nearby low-rise developments should be incorporated into the design of proposed high density dwelling developments through a combination of building height, massing, setback and step back.
+Generally, the proposed buildings should fit within 45-degree angular planes taken from a rear lot line abutting lowrise developments or open spaces and from the opposite side of the right-of-way when a lot line abuts a public street;

-- e) Building height should not be in excess of that which might create a hazard by virtue of the inability of the Town to provide adequate fire protection in keeping with accepted practice.
-The Town's Fire Chief and Lambton County EMS will review proposed developments and provide comments on any safety concerns. - f) Building height should not generate adverse shadow and wind impacts on public sidewalks, major open spaces, institutional uses and private outdoor amenity areas nor negatively affect significant views and vistas as identified by the Town. - g) Appropriate transition to nearby low-rise developments should be incorporated into the design of proposed high density dwelling developments through a combination of building height, massing, setback and stepback.
-Generally, the proposed buildings should fit within 45-degree angular planes taken from a rear lot line abutting lowrise developments or open spaces and from the opposite side of the right-of-way when a lot line abuts a public street. - h) The proposed development shall contribute to safe and attractive streetscapes through excellent design and placement of buildings, parking and service areas and landscaped areas - i) Preference will be given to high density development that incorporates affordable housing, housing for people with special needs and/or green infrastructure - j) Preference will be given to proposed developments whose intended tenure is rental - k) Close proximity to existing or planned transit
+- h) The proposed development shall contribute to safe and attractive streetscapes through excellent design and placement of buildings, parking and service areas and landscaped areas; - i) Preference will be given to high density development that incorporates affordable housing, housing for people with special needs and/or green infrastructure; - j) Preference will be given to proposed developments whose intended tenure is rental; and - k) Close proximity to existing or planned transit.